chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

-### How to Add more nodes In AWS Deployment, post-deployment.
+### How to Add more nodes In AWS Deployment, post deployment.
 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
-It needs the count of the nodes you want to add as argument when you run the command.
+It needs the count of the nodes you want to add as as argument when you run the command.

 For example,

 - if you want to add 2 nodes to automate, you have to run: